 Ft Lauderdale has some of the best beaches in the world.
 If you are looking for a beach where you can sit back and let the sand run through your toes, or if the adventure of catching a wave is what gets your heart pounding the beaches of Ft Lauderdale are not going to disappoint you.

-Visit Hollywood Beach, this beach boast 7 miles of beautiful sandy beaches, 2.5 miles of paved trail, an array of restaurants from casual burger and pizza joints to international cuisine.
-The broadwalk is a great place to eat as it allows for some of the best people watching around.
-The locals rave about Josh’s Organic Garden which opens onto the broadwalk every Sunday which is a great place to stock up on picnic ready items.
+Visit Hollywood Beach, this beach boast 7 miles of beautiful sandy beaches, 2.5 miles of paved trail, an array of restaurants from casual burger, and pizza joints to international cuisine.
+The boardwalk is a great place to eat as it allows for some of the best people-watching around.
+The locals rave about Josh’s Organic Garden which opens onto the broadwalk every Sunday which is a great place to stock up on picnic-ready items.
 The coral reefs in the area allow you to get close up with nature as you snorkel through the reefs looking for local residents.
-The Hollywood Beach theatre has live music 5 nights a week, but watch out for the turtles, if you are lucky you may be able to watch the sea turtles hatch right on the beach.
+The Hollywood Beach Theatre has live music 5 nights a week, but watch out for the turtles, if you are lucky you may be able to watch the sea turtles hatch right on the beach.

 Fort Lauderdale Beach is one of the most beautiful beaches around, the turquoise water and the palm trees that sway in the wind who could ask for more.
 But there is more, cute boutiques, quaint restaurants, and a water sport for everyone.